masomj/Project-Milestone-2-Wordle/README.md

  - I would like to create different difficulty levels, so have 7 letter words as a harder version of the game
 # Testing
 In order to ensure that I reach the largest audience, I had to ensure my game worked across multiple browser and screen types.
 In this section, I detail the manual testing I performed to ensure that this criteria was met.
 Some of the manual testing was performed by members of my family.
 This testing was very useful as it pointed out several shortfalls and issues with the game.
+## User Story Testing
+ > As a new user, I want to be able to be instructed on how to play a word based game.
+ - This is achieved by implementing an instruction manual when a user visits the site.
+> As a new user, I want to be able to play a word based game.
+- This is achieved by implementing a word based guessing game.
+> As a new user, I want to be able to enjoy playing the game without distractions like advertisements.
+- This is achieved by keeping the dom free of unnecessary  items
+> As a returning user, I want to be able to play this game more than once per day.
+- This is achieved as the game is re-playable.
+At the end game, the user is prompted to play again,, with a different word choice.

 ## Code Validation
 ### HTML
 The W3 Schools Validator errored on duplicate Ids and some empty headings.